The Amazon Effect

 Turn the tables – Independently Build your Brand and Customer Base

-Instead of FBA, if you choose Fulfillment by Merchant (FBM), you will have access to your customer’s postal address – which is important to have in this case.
+Instead of FBA, you can choose FBM.
+With the latter, you ship your products to each customer yourself.
+As a result, you will have access to your customer’s postal address, which is important to have in this case.

-While direct mail is a more expensive alternative to email, calculated investments can ultimately pay greater dividends.
-If you are mailing someone who already bought your product through Amazon and offer incentives to visit your own website, you can divert eyes towards your own site and personal offerings.
+While direct mail is a more expensive alternative to email, it can be effective if you are mailing customers who directly bought your product through Amazon.

-Once that happens, you can now initiate a direct, personalized selling relationship with the customers – something that you could never have done otherwise.
+This can offer the ability to initiate a direct, personalized selling relationship with the customers – something that could never be done otherwise.

-Therefore, you can turn the tables by using Amazon to generate a large volume of buyers, and then convert a steady stream of those customers into your own personal customer base.
+In turn, marketers are beginning to use Amazon to generate a large volume of buyers, before converting a steady stream of those customers into your own personal customer base.